vamshidharre/Projects/README.md

-These are the projects which I have done during my bachelor and Internship.
+These are the projects which I have done during my bachelors and Internship.